Quin8989/CADUSDT-spread-scalp/README.md

 3. Limit Buy fills from somebody's market sell, flip to sell side and constantly refresh.
 4. Limit sell order fills, repeat step 1.

+UPDATE:
+With an initial investment of $50 and running my program in the background, I have been earning the equivalent of a part- time wage before the native exchange shut down all automated trading for my account.
+This was a fun learning experience in applying a simple trading strategy using some code.